cloudtogo/proto-pojo-generator-maven-plugin/README.md

 # proto-pojo-generator-maven-plugin

+Pojo and builder code generator.

-generate pojo with .proto file
+It will generate pojo and builder code with `.proto` files.
+It dependencies on [`com.baidu:jprotobuf`](https://github.com/jhunters/jprotobuf).

 ## usage